nytimes/kyt/CONTRIBUTING.md

 3. Connected to an issue

 ### kyt local development

+1. Fork and clone kyt
+2. Run `npm run bootstrap` to install the packages in the monorepo.
+You can also run `update` to reinstall.

-We recommend forking kyt and creating a test project with a starter-kyt for local development.
+We recommend creating a local project with a starter-kyt for testing.

 ### Testing kyt
-Instructions TK
+The top level `test` command can be run from the root of the repository and will run all jest tests in the packages.

+The e2e tests are located in the e2e folder and can be run from the root of the repo with `npm run e2e`

+## Linting kyt
+The monorepo has a top level `lint` command which runs lint for all the packages.

 ## Create an RFC